Invasive plants (weeds) and animal education

 Children are our future land managers.
-By providing weed and pest animal management education in schools, we can:
+By providing invasive plant (weed) and invasive animal management education in schools, we can:

 - give students the opportunity to participate in the real-life application of biological sciences and geographical skills